KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

    :align: right
    :scale: 50%

+.. _align_to_reference:

 The :guilabel:`Align to Reference` sub-menu allows you to set either audio or SMPTE-esque timecode to a reference.
 This is useful if two or more cameras recorded the same scene simultaneously.
+Or when you use it within :ref:`Multicam editing <multicam_tool>`.

    :guilabel:`Set Audio Reference` and :guilabel:`Align Audio to Reference` are used to align clips on different tracks in the timeline based on the audio in the tracks. **Kdenlive** can use the almost identical audio track to align the two clips.

    :guilabel:`Set Timecode Reference` and :guilabel:`Align Timecode to Reference` are used to align clips on different tracks in the timeline based on the SMPTE-esque timecode in the tracks.

        To use these features:

        * Select the clip that you would like to align *to*.

        * Right click, select :guilabel:`Set Audio Reference` or :guilabel:`Set Timecode Reference`.

        * Select all the clips that you would like to get aligned.

        * Right-click and select :guilabel:`Align Audio to Reference` or :guilabel:`Align Timecode to Reference`.

 .. rst-class:: clear-both